hungryfoolishwork/.github/profile/README.md

-We are witnessing a shift towards more _declarative_ tools.
+We are witnessing a shift towards _declarative_ tools.
 They are more empowering, more personal and they just _feel right_.
-Hungry, Foolish is an indy software studio looking to have some fun building for this moment. _More to come!_
+Hungry, Foolish is an indy software studio looking to have some fun building for this era. _More to come!_

 — [Nathan](https://x.com/nathanborror)